 1. Data Minimization:

-- When using generative AI tools, prioritize data minimization.
+- When using generative AI Tools, prioritize data minimization.
 Only use the data necessary for the model’s training, and avoid incorporating sensitive or personally identifiable information.

 2. Anonymization techniques: